Pomeroon River: Settlement

 Shell mounds associated with early human burials dated to the pre-ceramic Alaka phase have been unearthed in the area.

 In 1581, the Dutch founded a colony on the banks of the river.
-The settlement was destroyed by Arawak People in alliance with Spaniards in 1596.
+The settlement was destroyed by Lokono people in alliance with Spaniards in 1596.
 In 1658, lured by the Dutch advertisement to colonize the Essequibo, a Jewish colony settled within the Dutch lands on the Pomeroon.
 Their plantations were destroyed when the British of Barbados invaded in 1665 and most moved on to Suriname.

 An Anglican mission was established in 1840 by William Henry Brett.
 In Brett's travelogue, the eastern bank of the mouth of the Pomeroon was called Cape Nassau, and the river's source was in the Imataka Mountains.
 The largest tributary was the Arapaiaco River, located 43 miles from the sea.
 Bouruma was another name for the river.
-He observed various Amerindian tribes settled along the river, including Warao and Arawak, as well as former plantation slaves.
+He observed various Amerindian tribes settled along the river, including Warao and Lokono, as well as former plantation slaves.

 Settlements on the Pomeroon include the town of Charity, and Kabakaburi (an Amerindian mission settlement founded by Brett, located 16 miles up from Charity).